 When you wash your Norwex cleaning cloths, use environmentally-friendly laundry detergent.
 No bleach.
 No optical brighteners.
 No phosphates.
 And no fabric softeners.
 Hey!
 It’s an Accidentally Green kind of laundry routine!

 If, for some reason, your EnviroCloth has a stain or odd smell that just won’t come out in the wash – or even if it doesn’t seem to have as much cleaning oomph – deep clean it by adding it to a pot of boiling water and simmering for 10 minutes.
 (Watch to make sure the water doesn’t evaporate!)
 Chances are, your cloth has some sort of buildup, and the boiling water will solve the problem.

 And that’s it!
 After trying so many cleaning methods for years, it seems strange to use a single cloth to clean my whole house.
 But it works.

-(Editor’s note, September 2016: I’ve been using Norwex EnviroCloths to clean my entire home for the past three years.
+(Editor’s note, March 2017: I’ve been using Norwex EnviroCloths to clean my entire home for the past four years.
 I love them as much as I did in 2013!)

 If you own an EnviroCloth, how do you love to use it in your home?

 Latest posts by Hilary Kimes Bernstein (see all)

 - The Day I Realized Healthy Choices Don’t Guarantee Health - July 21, 2015